Disclosure: As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you -read more

-Innr smart lights also run off the Zigbee wireless protocol, this means they will connect to any Zigbee hub which includes the likes of Smart Things, Amazon Echo (Show or Plus Editions only) and the Phillips Hue Bridge.
+Innr smart lights also run off the Zigbee wireless protocol, this means they will connect to any Zigbee hub which means they are compatible with Philips Hue, Smart Things, and the Amazon Echo (Show or Plus Editions only).

 The compromise of the Innr garden lights is that they must all be controlled as one light whereas Phillips Hue Lily Spotlights all act independently.
 But as far as brightness and colour depth, they are just as strong.

 These Lily spotlights from the Phillips Hue range make great feature lighting and can be set individually, or as a scene.